dddrrreee/cs140e-23win/labs/1-compile/volatile/README.md

    it was P ---  then we say they are equivalent and, for example, we can replace P with P_better.

-   - Equivalance substitution can apply at any level: a single line of code (replacing an expensive multiply with a shift for power-of-two multiplicands), a procedure (e.g., linear sort with quick sort) or even an entire system.
-Presumably you have have relied on a rough notion of equivalance substitution multiple times where you replace an old laptop you can replace an old laptop with a new, faster one or an old version of an OS with a newer one, or setup dual booting.
+   - Equivalence substitution can apply at any level: a single line of code (replacing an expensive multiply with a shift for power-of-two multiplicands), a procedure (e.g., linear sort with quick sort) or even an entire system.
+Presumably you have have relied on a rough notion of equivalence substitution multiple times where you replace an old laptop you can replace an old laptop with a new, faster one or an old version of an OS with a newer one, or setup dual booting.

-Equivalance substitution is a core systems principle.
+Equivalence substitution is a core systems principle.
 We will use it, exploit it, and sometimes be burned by it this quarter.
 It shows up at every level of the computer systems.
 It's the only reasons things work at all at any kind of speed.

 Weirdly, despite being ubiquitous, it's rarely talked about explicitly.

-### Some general rules for equivalance  substitution
+### Some general rules for equivalence  substitution

 When you write code, you likely reason about how it behaves by looking at the source code at the source code (loops, variables, function